-Your drinking water comes from the following groundwater sources: Lexington purchases water from Blaine and your system has a 309-foot-deep well that draws water from the Quaternary Buried Artesian aquifer.
+Your drinking water comes from the following groundwater sources:

+- 309-foot-deep well that draws water from the Quaternary Buried Artesian aquifer; - Lexington also receives water from Blaine for part of the year through an interconnected system.

 Lexington works hard to provide you with safe and reliable drinking water that meets federal and state water quality requirements.
 The purpose of this report is to provide you with information on your drinking water and how to protect our precious water resources.